Monday - Friday

 The Bicycle Friendly Business program recognizes employers’ efforts to encourage a more bicycle friendly atmosphere for employees and customers.
 The program honors innovative bike-friendly efforts and provides technical assistance and information to help companies and organizations become even better for bicyclists.

-The next application deadline requires applications to be submitted by January 11, 2013.
-If your business is interested in applying, contact Rideshare, Etc or the Bicycle Federation of Wisconsin for assistance with the application.
+If your business is interested in applying, contact Rideshare, Etc for assistance with the application.

-Employees who live a mile or closer to your business may find walking the easiest way to get around.
-However, even employees who don’t walk may want to get out at lunchtime to walk for exercise or to get lunch and run errands.
-The Public Health Department has some neighborhood walking and biking maps online which can help your employees pick a route and know the distance of a particular walk or bike.
-If the neighborhood near your business doesn’t have a map consider creating one to help your employees walk for their health and to decrease lunchtime traffic.
-Contact Rideshare, Etc if you need assistance creating a map.
+Employees who live a mile or closer to your business may find walking to be the easiest way to get around.
+However, even employees who don’t walk to work may want to get out at lunchtime to walk for exercise, to get lunch, or to run errands.
+If you would like to have a map showing routes and their distances for walking options near your business, contact Rideshare, Etc for assistance.